11 tips to protect your feet and legs if you have diabetes

 Please contact your care team for further assistance

-Your doctor and diabetes healthcare team are a great source of information if you need ideas and inspiration about taking care of your feet, quitting smoking or keeping your 'numbers' - weight, blood sugar and other things like blood pressure - in check.
+Your doctor and diabetes healthcare team are a great source of information if you need ideas and inspiration about looking after your feet, quitting smoking or keeping your 'numbers' - weight, blood sugar and other things like blood pressure - in check.
 Of course, if you notice any changes in your legs or feet that worry you, it's a good idea to see your doctor before your next regularly scheduled visit.

 Leave a comment